gschmutz/integration-architecture-workshop/08-camel-service/README.md

 		/*
-		 * Consume XML file from FTP server from the "xml" folder and send it to the "orders-xml" queue */ from("ftp://integrationplatform:21/xml?autoCreate=true&username=order&password=order&passiveMode=true&binary=false" + "&localWorkDirectory=target/ftp-work&delay=5s&delete=true") .to("activemq:orders-xml");
+		 * Consume XML file from FTP server from the "xml" folder and send it to the "orders-xml" queue */ from("ftp://integrationplatform:21/xml?autoCreate=true&username=orderproc&password=orderproc&passiveMode=true&binary=false" +
+        		"&localWorkDirectory=target/ftp-work&delay=15s&delete=true")
+        	.to("activemq:orders-xml");

 	}
 }
 ```

-You can se that we are using some new components, the [ftp](http://camel.apache.org/ftp2.html) component for polling the FTP server, the [activemq](http://camel.apache.org/activemq.html) for producing and later also consuming to/from ActiveMQ
+You can se that we are using some new components

+  * the [ftp](http://camel.apache.org/ftp2.html) component for polling the FTP server
+  * the [activemq](http://camel.apache.org/activemq.html) for producing and later also consuming to/from ActiveMQ

-Run the Java application to see our initial data flow implementation in use.
+Run the Java application again by right-clicking on the `OrderManagementRoute` class to see the initial data flow implementation in action.

 You should see the following output on the console window.

 ```
 [                          main] CamelNamespaceHandler          DEBUG Using org.apache.camel.spring.CamelContextFactoryBean as CamelContextBeanDefinitionParser